adrianratnapala/tpl00-lambda/README.md

 [wiki-lc]: https://en.wikipedia.org/wiki/Lambda_calculus
 [wiki-lc]: https://en.wikipedia.org/wiki/Alonzo_Church

 Our first step is to drop even the functions, and have only variables which behave like functions syntactically.
 In particular stringing variables together means applying them to each other as functions, left-associatively.
-I mean if we have the program text:
+I that mean if we have the program text:

         x y z